I got 13 UTIs in one year. I took the cranberry pills. The expensive ones, the drugstore ones, the powders, the gummies. None of it worked.

 How Much Cranberry Juice Would It Take?

-Cranberry juice is a beverage.
-It is not, in any meaningful sense, a UTI prevention strategy.
+Cranberry juice is great for your Cosmo.
+It is not, in any meaningful sense, a good UTI prevention strategy.

 The Bioavailability Problem

 Dose alone doesn't tell you whether a supplement works.
-A bottle that lists 100mg of an active compound on the label is meaningless if the compound never reaches the tissue where it needs to act.
-This is the bioavailability problem, and it's the reason most cranberry supplements fail even when their PAC numbers look impressive on paper.
+A bottle that lists 100 mg of an active compound on the label is meaningless if the compound never reaches the tissue where it needs to act.
+This is the bioavailability problem, and it's the reason most cranberry supplements fail even when their PACs numbers look impressive on paper.

 Bioavailability is the percentage of an ingested compound that actually reaches systemic circulation in active form.
 For a UTI prevention supplement, the relevant question is more specific: what percentage of the PACs you swallow actually reach your urinary tract in active form, with their anti-adhesion structure intact, at concentrations high enough to block E. coli from sticking to your bladder wall?